- How is Presto different from Hive?

 Presto is supported on AWS, Azure, and GCP Cloud platforms; see QDS Components: Supported Versions and Cloud Platforms.

 While Qubole’s Presto offering is heavily based on open-source Presto, there are a few differences.
 Qubole’s Presto:

 - Supports inserting data into Cloud Object Storage directories

 - Supports Rubix to cache data from the Cloud on cluster storage, improving performance

 - Supports Zeppelin and you can create Presto notebooks to run paragraphs as described in Using Different Types of Notebook.

 - Supports data traffic encryption among the Presto cluster nodes

 - Supports additional connectors such as Kinesis and SerDes such as AVRO and Openx JSON

 Where do I find Presto logs?¶

-- The master cluster node’s logs are located at:
+- The coordinator cluster node’s logs are located at: